Reisen Ri

-Reisen Ri (李麗仙; 25 March 1942 – 22 June 2021), also credited as Reisen Lee, was a Japanese stage and film actress of Korean descent.
+Reisen Ri (李麗仙, 이여선, born Lee Cho-ja [이초자]; 25 March 1942 – 22 June 2021), also credited as Reisen Lee, was a Japanese actress of Zainichi Korean origin.
+She was associated with the Angura underground theatre movement, and was the wife of playwright Jūrō Kara.

-Biography
+Life and career

+A third-generation Zainichi Korean, Ri was born Lee Cho-ja in Tokyo in 1942.
+Her Japanese civil name was Hatsuko Otsuru.
+She graduated from Tokyo Metropolitan Hibiya High School and studied acting in Butai Geijutsu Gakuin, where she met her future husband Jūrō Kara.

-Born in Tokyo as a third-generation Korean resident (Note: Her Korean name was Lee Yeo-seok or 이여선 in Korean language.), she joined Jūrō Kara's "Situation Theatre" in 1963 and gave her film debut in Nagisa Ōshima's 1969 Diary of a Shinjuku Thief.
+She joined Kara's "Situation Theatre" in 1963 and gave her film debut in Nagisa Ōshima's 1969 Diary of a Shinjuku Thief.
 In 1972, she starred in Hiroshi Teshigahara's film Summer Soldiers, and in 1985, in Paul Schrader's Mishima: A Life in Four Chapters.
 In addition, she appeared on stage in Japan and South Korea.

+Personal life

-Ri was married to Kara from 1967 to 1988.
+Ri was married to Kara from 1967 to 1988, though they remained friends after separating.
+She was friends with South Korean dissident writer Kim Chi-ha.

 In 1975, she acquired Japanese citizenship.

+Death

-She died in Tokyo on 22 June 2021, aged 79.
+She died in Tokyo of pneumonia on 22 June 2021, aged 79.